To support us through one of our fundraisers, scroll down to “Current events”.

 You can Support Nic via her Mydonate page.

 The 100km Race to the Stones route passes up and along the high ground South West from Lewknor in Oxfordshire to the Thames crossing at Goring.
 The route then rises up onto the North Wessex Downs passing through fields before finishing at the towering stones of Avebury.
+Nic decided to also take part in the 100km Race to the Stones with Neil!

 You can Support Neil via his Mydonate page.

 Nathan has undertaken several charity bike rides between 2014 and today; last year raising £750 for Great Ormond Street Hospital, and hopes to continue supporting charities in the coming years.
-He hopes that any donation can be made, and is grateful for all that he receives.

 You can Support Nathan via his Mydonate page.